A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Results

 Ice-rock tendency to demix on the surface (low pressure conditions) changes with temperature, and therefore is related to the distance from the parent star.
-In Fig.~\ref{fig:PT_dist} we show the temperature-pressure profiles of planets without gas envelope, similar to the brown curve in Fig.~\ref{fig:PT_005}, that have migrated to different distances from the star (solid colors).
-The level of ice rock demixing on the planet's surface depends on the irradiation by the parent star: ice-rock are mixed up to the surface at 0.02AU (red), ice and rock are partially mixed on the surface at 0.03AU (gold), steam (water vapor) atmosphere is formed at 0.1AU (blue), and partially condensed water atmosphere at 1AU (green).
-The extremely high irradiation flux at 0.02AU causes distinguishable increase in interior temperature by the slower interior cooling, in contrast to the further out interiors that we find to be similar.
-This increase may be an overestimation by our 1D model that cannot properly simulate day-night effects.
+In Fig.~\ref{fig:PT_dist} we show the temperature-pressure profiles of planets without gas envelope (similar to the brown curve in Fig.~\ref{fig:PT_005}) that have migrated to different distances from the star.
+The level of ice rock demixing on the planet's surface {facing the star} depends on the irradiation by the parent star: ice-rock are mixed up to the surface at 0.02AU (red), ice and rock are partially mixed on the surface at 0.03AU (gold), steam (water vapor) atmosphere is formed at 0.1AU (blue), and partially condensed water atmosphere at 1AU (green).
+The extremely high irradiation flux at 0.02AU causes an distinguishable increase in interior temperature by the slower interior cooling, in contrast to the further out interiors that we find to be similar.
+This increase {is partially} an overestimation by our 1D model that cannot properly simulate day-night effects{, which become important at very short distances from the star}.
 Nonetheless, we limit our conclusion on similar interior properties for different distances from the star to be valid down to 0.03AU for our model parameters.

-We suggest here, based on the nature of ice-rock interaction in planetary interiors, that {the mass fraction of the water envelope is determined by the rock-ice tendency to demix}, as a function of the planet pressure (planet mass and gas mass) and temperature (thermal evolution and stellar flux), and {\it not} solely by the total ice fraction in the planet.
+We suggest here, based on the nature of ice-rock interaction in planetary interiors, that {the mass fraction of the water surface shell is determined by the rock-ice tendency to demix}, as a function of the planet pressure (planet mass and gas mass) and temperature (thermal evolution and stellar flux), and {\it not} solely by the total ice fraction in the planet.